iLib-js/ilib-lint/README.md

       in the source and target strings.
 If any one of those expressions matches in the source, but not the target, the rule will create a Result that will be formatted for the user.
+* formatters (Array of Object) - a set of declarative formatters.
+Each array element is an object that contains the following properties:
+    * name - a unique name for this formatter
+    * description - a description of this formatter to show to users
+    * template - a template string that shows how the various fields of a Result instance should be formatted
+    * highlightStart - string to use as the highlight starting marker in the highlight string
+    * highlightEnd - string to use as the highlight ending marker in the highlight string
 * rulesets (Object) - configured named sets of rules.
 Some rules can be shared between file types and others are more specific to the file type.
 As such, it is sometimes convenient to to name a set of rules and refer to the whole set by its name instead